dawson-sanders/ATM-Project/README.md

 TASKS:
 Create a user account that can be logged into to:

-See checking account balance
+See checking account balance;
-See savings account balance
+See savings account balance;
-Transfer money between each the checking and savings account Deposit money into both accounts
+Transfer money between each the checking and savings account;
+Deposit money into both accounts;
-Withdrawal money from both accounts
+Withdrawal money from both accounts;

 AUTHOR:
 Dawson Sanders

 INSTRUCTIONS:
-Enter pin number '123'
+Enter pin number: 123;
-Initial Checkings Account Balance = 100
+Initial Checkings Account Balance = 100;
 Initial Savings Account Balance = 1000